erikyuzwa/sdl2-helloworld/README.md

 ## Acknowledgements and Thanks
 * the entire SDL2 community that tirelessly works on preserving / extending SDL2
-* the LazyFoo tutorials and GB Games -- I'm convinced that they are one and the same, since LazyFoo and GB haven't been seen together.
+* the LazyFoo tutorials for some of the SDL2 sticking points
+* GB Games for his great SDL2 / developer focused content
 * Sir Dupre for sacrificing himself and allowing his ashes to be fused with the Chaos Serpent.

 ## License